All data as of September 30, 2023

 1Economic occupancy is defined as the percentage of total gross leasable area for which a tenant is obligated to pay rent under the terms of its lease agreement, regardless of the actual use or occupation by that tenant of the area being leased.

-This material is neither an offer to sell nor a solicitation of an offer to buy any security, which can be made only by a prospectus filed or registered with appropriate state and federal regulatory agencies, and sold only by broker dealers authorized to do so.
+This material is neither an offer to sell nor a solicitation of an offer to buy any security, which can be made only by a prospectus filed or registered with appropriate state and federal regulatory agencies, and sold only by broker dealers and registered investment advisors authorized to do so.

 Important Risk Factors to Consider

 Some of the risks related to investing in commercial real estate include, but are not limited to: economic market risks such as persistently high inflation and measures taken to combat inflation and local property supply and demand conditions; tenants’ inability to pay rent; tenant turnover; inflation and other increases in operating costs; adverse changes in laws and regulations; relative illiquidity of real estate investments; changing market demographics; acts of God such as a resurgence of COVID-19 or a new pandemic, earthquakes, floods or other uninsured losses; interest rate increases or fluctuations; and availability of financing.